RYUHOHYUN/greenguard-amr-navigation/docs/navigation_workflow.md

 ### 5. Speed Tuning

-Normal navigation speed was set to 0.30 m/s.
+Normal navigation linear speed was set to 0.30 m/s.

-Patrol navigation speed was reduced to 0.15 m/s for more stable camera-based detection during patrol.
+Patrol navigation linear speed was reduced to 0.15 m/s for more stable camera-based detection during patrol.

+The angular velocity limit was kept at 1.00 rad/s.

-Nav2 controller speed parameters were adjusted to apply a slower speed profile during the patrol section.
+Nav2 controller speed-related parameters were adjusted to apply a slower linear speed profile during the patrol section.

 ## ROS 2 Interfaces Used

 The navigation workflow used the following ROS 2 interfaces.

-* AMCL pose feedback for map-based robot pose estimation
+* `/robot3/amcl_pose`: subscribed to AMCL pose feedback for map-based robot pose estimation in the integrated demo setup
-* RViz2 clicked point input for waypoint candidate logging
+* `/clicked_point`: subscribed to RViz2 Publish Point input for waypoint candidate logging
-* Nav2 goal execution for waypoint movement
+* Nav2 goal execution through TurtleBot4Navigator for waypoint movement
-* Nav2 controller parameter adjustment for patrol speed tuning
+* `/robot3/controller_server/set_parameters`: used to adjust Nav2 controller speed parameters during patrol
+* `/robot3/cmd_vel`: used to publish zero velocity commands for safe stop